HMAS Patricia Cam: Loss

 In January 1943, the vessel sailed through the islands off Arnhem Land.
 At one stop, they picked up six passengers: five Yolngu men including Narritjin Maymuru, and Reverend Leonard Kentish, chief of the Methodist mission stations in the Northern Territory.
 Patricia Cam then sailed for the Wessel Islands, with one of the Yolngu men serving as pilot.

 On 22 January, while en route, a Japanese floatplane located Patricia Cam and attacked; the unaware vessel had no radar.
 The first bomb landed in Patricia Cams hold and exploded, killing one sailor.
 The damage caused the ship to sink within a minute.
 A second bomb from the floatplane killed another sailor and two of the passengers.
 The floatplane made several strafing runs, then landed near the survivors.
 After failing to encourage the survivors to surrender, one of the crew captured Kentish at gunpoint (the only Australian prisoner-of-war captured inside Australian territory) and left.
 Kentish was flown to Dobo in the Aru Islands where he was interrogated, including the frequent use of beatings, for several weeks, before being executed by his captors on or about 4 May.
-In 1948, his executor Sub Lieutenant Sagejima Maugan was tried and hanged for the crime.
+In 1948, his executioner Sub Lieutenant Sagejima Mangan was tried and hanged for the crime.